limglenaldin/ai-insurance-agent/README.md

 ---

+## 🏢 Business Model & Future Plans

+**Revenue Streams:**
+- SaaS subscription model with monthly/annual plans for insurance companies
+- Partnership commissions from policy sales generated through the platform
+- B2B focus with scalable subscription tiers and performance-based revenue sharing

+**Future Development:**
+- Embeddable widget for seamless website integration
+- API approach for custom integration support
+- Partnership ecosystem with fintech and insurance marketplaces
+- Co-innovation programs with insurance partners
+- Social media presence for public education and industry conference participation

 ## ⚖️ Disclaimer

-This application is for educational and demonstration purposes only.
-It is not a substitute for official policy documents or professional legal/financial advice.
-Always confirm details with the official insurance provider or certified agent before making any insurance decisions.
+This application provides AI-powered insurance guidance for educational purposes.
+It supports but does not replace licensed insurance agents or official policy documents.
+All AI responses are grounded in official RIPLAY documents with proper citations, but users should always confirm details with official insurance providers or certified agents before making insurance decisions.
+The system includes clear disclaimers about AI limitations and encourages professional consultation for complex cases.